 - Literacy and writing delays

-Our speech-language pathologists can also provide therapy to children with hearing loss, chronic otitis media, feeding difficulties, oral motor weakness and Dysphagia (difficulty swallowing).
+Our speech-language pathologists can also provide therapy to children with hearing loss, chronic otitis media, feeding difficulties and oral motor weakness.

 Child Success Center Director, Melissa Idelson – How to Know